govert/VibeServing/docs/example_service.md

 This simple interaction exercises the wiring between the HTTP wrapper and the LLM API.

 ## Development notes

-The `simple_server.py` example now includes a `call_llm` helper that uses the OpenAI API.
-Set the `OPENAI_API_KEY` environment variable before starting the server.
+The `simple_server.py` example includes a `call_llm` helper that relies on the OpenAI package.
+Install dependencies from `requirements.txt` and set the `OPENAI_API_KEY` variable as shown in [getting_started.md](getting_started.md) before starting the server.
 Errors from the API are returned to the client so failures are visible during development.
 ## Testing tooling

 * Python's `unittest` module drives a small integration test in `examples/test_simple_server.py`.